chucknology/TangoUnityADFbridge/README.md

 # TangoUnityADFbridge
-Unitypackage for importing and exporting Project Tango Area Description Files.
+Unity plugin for importing and exporting Project Tango Area Description Files.

 You can use this library until this functionality is included with the Project Tango Unity SDK.
+Place the .jar file in your /Android/Plugins folder in your Unity project.

 ```
 // Import ADF